 The Bachelor of Arts (with a major in architectural design) is for students who are interested in the architecture profession and who may continue their studies by earning a graduate professional degree in architecture.
 The masterís degree in architecture is a professional degree and generally takes two or more years to complete if the student enters with the pre-professional Bachelor of Arts (with a major in architectural design).

-The college also offers a design and construction concurrent degree (B.A. in Architectural Studies, B.S. in Construction Management), awarded after completion of 227 credits.
-Students interested in this double degree must complete the prerequisites for the Architectural Studies major, be admitted to Architectural Studies, and then apply to Construction Management while completing the Architectural Studies major.
+The college also offers a design and construction concurrent degree (Bachelor of Arts with a major in architectural design, BS in construction management), awarded after completion of 227 credits.
+Students interested in this double degree must complete the prerequisites for the architectural design major, be admitted to architectural design, and then apply to construction management while completing the architectural design major.
 This is a five-year program.
-In addition, the College of Built Environments offers three other bachelor degrees: the B.L.A. in landscape architecture, a five-year professional degree; the B.S. in Construction Management, a four-year professional degree; and the B.A. in Community, Environment, and Planning, a four-year interdisciplinary degree.
+In addition, the College of Built Environments offers three other bachelor degrees: the BLA in landscape architecture, a five-year professional degree; the BS in Construction Management, a four-year professional degree; and the BA in Community, Environment, and Planning, a four-year interdisciplinary degree.